Evernest, a national, full-service real estate and property management firm, announced today that they have acquired Florida-based Rent it Network.

 “Evernest’s national presence paired with their local, boots-on-the-ground approach was a key consideration in facilitating this merger,” said Rent it Network owner, Steven Brown.
 “I am confident that, together, we can continue offering and even expand upon the level of service our clients have come to expect.”

 Rent it Network is the 33rd organization purchased by Evernest, and one of eight purchased within the last six months.
 “Our goal is to find best-in-class property management providers in select markets who are ready to exit the industry,” said Whitaker.
-“We take the legacy they’ve built and infuse it with our distinctive culture – which includes a boots on the ground team, in-house brokerage services, and in-house underwriting – and provide a national, world-class, property management experience for our owners and residents.”
+“We take the legacy they’ve built and infuse it with our distinctive culture – which includes a boots on the ground team, in-house brokerage services, and in-house underwriting – and provide a national, world-class, property management experience for our owners and tenants.”

 Based in Birmingham, Ala., Evernest operates in 28 real estate markets across the country.
 It is one of the nation’s largest single-family and small multifamily investment brokers and property management providers.
 The firm manages more than 14,000 homes for over 4,500 owners, brokers more than 1,000 investment deals annually, and has made the Inc. 5000 list six of the last seven years.
 Learn more about Evernest at Evernest.co.